Designing a New Event Venue

-Steps should be avoided at all costs!
+Steps should be avoided when designing a new event venue at all costs!
 If there are elevation issues with your design, always consider ramps or lifts over stairs – even a single step can cause issues.

 There are many wonderful event spaces that do not win business due to their poor vehicle access – this is a particular issue in central London.
 Aim to ensure that there is provision for flat-ground goods vehicle parking near the venue doors.
 Better still, have a proper loading bay that allows for several trucks to park at once.

 If you are in a tight space, such as a city centre, aim to make the street directly outside your goods-in bay a designated loading area.
 Many events rely on trucks of 44 feet (13.5m) in length to transport their equipment to site, and not having the ability to temporarily park one at or near the entrance can double or triple logistics costs – a deal breaker for some.

 Overhead rigging is absolutely vital when designing a new event venue - and for almost all events.
 ‘Rigging’ is the equipment and processes by which equipment can be hung overhead.
 This can include speakers, lights, video screens, print graphics, decor and even lightweight items like flowers.

 Where appropriate, an exposed roof structure is best as ‘spreaders’ and ‘bridles’ can be used to position a rigging point anywhere that you wish.